Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Cluster categories and singularity categories

-\begin{proof} We know that any CM $R$-module has a $2$-periodic complete resolution given by the corresponding matrix factorization of $f$ (see \cite[Chapter 7]{Yo90}).
+\begin{proof} It is enough to prove (1).
+By \ref{IGdg} we may take the dg singularity category $\C$ as $\C_\ac(\proj^G\!R)_\dg$, the category of acyclic complexes of projective modules.
+We know that any CM $R$-module has a $2$-periodic complete resolution given by the corresponding matrix factorization of $f$ (see \cite[Chapter 7]{Yo90}).
 Taking the grading into account, we see that the degree of two successive differentials has to sum to $\deg f=c$.
 It follows that we may take a complete resolution $X\in\C_\ac(\proj^G\!R)_\dg$ of any graded CM module so that it satisfies a strict equality $X[2]=X(c)$, hence the conclusion. \end{proof}

-As an application of \ref{futatsu} and \ref{mf}(2), we obtain the following more general version of \ref{tilt} for hypersurface singularities in which we can modify the CY dimension.

-\begin{Thm} In the above setting, assume that $R_0$ is finite dimensional over $k$, and that there is a tilting subcategory $\P\subset\D_{\sg,0}^G(R)$.
+As an application of \ref{futatsu} and \ref{mf}(2), we obtain the following more general version of \ref{tilt} for hypersurface singularities in which we can modify the CY dimension. \begin{Thm} In the above setting, assume that $R_0$ is finite dimensional over $k$, and $\m:=(x_0,\ldots,x_d)\subset R$ is the unique $G$-maximal ideal of $R$.
+Let $\A\subset\sg_{0,\dg}^G\!R$ be a full dg subcategory which generates $\sg_{0}^G\!R$ as a thick subcategory.
 Let $\ell\in\Z$, and assume that $p+\ell c\in G$ is torsion-free. \begin{enumerate} \item There exists a commutative diagram